-The postgraduatel Oral Medicine program is a full-time, two-year, interdisciplinary certificate program with the option of a third year leading to a Master of Science degree.
-The program is accredited by the ADA Commission on Dental Accreditation and two residents will be admitted on yearly bases.
-It is designed to provide candidates with training beyond the level of predoctoral education in oral healthcare using evidence based diagnosis and treatment for complicated and rare oral disease and medically compromised patients.
+The postgraduate Oral Medicine program is a full-time, two-year, interdisciplinary certificate program with the option of a third year leading to a Master of Science degree.
+The program is accredited by the ADA Commission on Dental Accreditation and two positions are available each year, beginning in July.
+It is designed to provide candidates with training beyond the level of predoctoral education in oral health care using evidence-based diagnosis and management of diseases affecting the oral cavity, as well as treatment for medically compromised patients.

 A comprehensive didactic curriculum is presented through the postgraduate courses offered by the Advanced Education Program at Tufts University School of Dental Medicine.
 The courses are designed to meet the American Dental Association and the American Academy of Oral Medicine standards.
 Clinical training will be conducted on a one-on-one basis at the Oral Medicine Clinic at Tufts University School of Dental Medicine, an interdisciplinary center utilizing multiple current approaches to diagnosis and treatment.
-The faculty consists of dental medicine specialists, physician specialists and other health care providers, such as nutritionists, nurses and psychologists.
-The candidates will also train and participate in rounds at Tufts Medical Center, and see hematology, oncology, otolaryngology, infectious disease, dermatology, gastroenterology, and rheumatology patients.
-They will attend weekly head and neck and bone marrow transplant tumor board conferences and follow-up by treating these patients both on an inpatient and outpatient basis.
-The candidates will also take call with the Dental GPR residents at Tufts Medical Center.
+The faculty consists of dental medicine specialists, physician specialists and other healthcare providers, such as nutritionists, nurses, and psychologists.
+Residents will also train and participate in rounds at Tufts Medical Center, and see hematology, oncology, otolaryngology, infectious disease, dermatology, nephrology, and rheumatology patients.
+They will attend weekly head and neck tumor board conferences and follow-up by treating these patients both on an inpatient and outpatient basis.

 - Advanced head and neck anatomy